XIN-Solutions/xinmods-js/README.md

 A package that interfaces with REST endpoints found in Bloomreach Hippo CMS with [XIN Mods](https://xinsolutions.co.nz/bloomreach-headless-cms-caas) installed on top.

+NOTE: This is the ESM version of the previous CommonJS implementation of the `xinmods` package.
+Use the latest in the `1.x` version range if you're after the CommonJS version.

 ## How to use

 Use the library simply by including it into your `package.json`.